MarkusH/blog/content/Development/2013-06-14__en__showing-bvg-departures-in-your-office.rst

 :tags: Git, Linux, Python, Studium
 :author: Markus Holtermann
+:summary: A small Python application to fetch departures from the BVG website.

 Yesterday evening I gave a lightning talk at the `Python User Group Berlin`_